sirrice/latexsnapshots/README.md

         # the latex document directory (within the git repo)
         latex_dir = "docs/infovis16_approx"

+        # A function that returns shell commands for compiling the latex doc and
+        # copying it to the destination location
         def make_cmds(dstpath):
           """
           @param dstpath Where the generated latex file should be moved to
-          @return a list of commands to run to generate the latex file and move it to dstpath
+          @return a list of shell commands to run to generate the latex file and move it to dstpath
           """
           cmds = [
             "cd /tmp/animated/docs/infovis16_approx",